Fenugreek: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 4. Heart Health: Dietary cholesterol and bile acids can be bound by Fenugreek saponins, inhibiting their reabsorption in the intestines.
 By forcing the liver to utilize circulating cholesterol to create more bile acids, this process may reduce blood cholesterol levels.

-5. Hormonal Effects: Fenugreek includes substances that can mimic the effects of hormones in the body.
+5. Effects: Fenugreek includes substances that can mimic the effects of hormones in the body.
 Fenugreek has traditionally been used as an herbal medicine for hormonal balance because diosgenin and other steroidal saponins may interact with estrogen and testosterone receptors.

 Estrogen hormone.